Zakat

 Calculator

+This Zakat calculator helps you work out the 2.5% Zakat due on your savings, gold, silver, shares and other assets.
 Zakat is not an option, it is a compulsory act for all Muslims.
 It is an act in which one pays 2.5% of their annual savings to those in need.
 It is a religious duty which washes away impurities from our provision and ensures excess wealth is distributed amongst those in need.
+Complete the 3 simple steps below to calculate your Zakat online and donate instantly.

 Step 1/3